FUT (Follicular Unit Transplant)

 This African American patient recently underwent an FUT procedure with Best Hair Transplant and came in to have his sutures removed.
 As with all FUT procedures, there is typically a thin line scar visible in the scalp when your hair is worn short.
 This is one of the best results we’ve seen from an FUT closure.
 You’ll notice the line is barely noticeable and has healed quite well.

 FUT is a process that allows the surgeon to use a strip of tissue to restore healthy hair follicles where they are needed.
-Dr. Ronald Philip Chao, MD recommends this method for hair restoration frequently, particularly in cases of advanced hair loss, as it produces the best results for restoring fuller hair.
+Our doctor recommends this method for hair restoration frequently, particularly in cases of advanced hair loss, as it produces the best results for restoring fuller hair.

 The Follicular Unit Transfer/Transplant Process

-A team of assistants are dissecting the grafts from the strip while Dr. Chao closes the donor incision and creates the recipient sites in the balding areas.
+A team of assistants are dissecting the grafts from the strip while the doctor closes the donor incision and creates the recipient sites in the balding areas.
 Once the grafts are prepared, placement into the recipient sites can be efficiently accomplished by the team.
 The hair in the donor areas covers the incision while healing occurs.

-Trained surgeons like Dr. Chao are comfortable performing this procedure without concern that an unsightly scar will result.
-He believes that understanding surgical wound healing and how to not “over do it” is the solution to preventing unacceptable scars.
+Trained surgeons are comfortable performing this procedure without concern that an unsightly scar will result.
+He believes that understanding surgical wound healing and how to not “overdo it” is the solution to preventing unacceptable scars.

 Advantages of the Follicular Unit Transfer Procedure